"If you're after elegance,it's the Islington in South Hobart."

 – movie streaming

 In the Islington kitchen, the focus is always seasonal, local and organic where possible.
 Our menu changes regularly to allow us to serve only the freshest local ingredients with an emphasis on the best Tasmania has to offer.
-Dinner is available 5 nights a week, Wednesday - Sunday, from 6:30pm until 8:30pm.
+Dinner is available 4 nights a week, Wednesday - Saturday.
+Bookings are essential.

 An ancient, modern and eclectic mix of 30 years of traveling the world, the collection encapsulates the historic nature of Islington itself and the owners’ family history in Tasmania.